A Practical Guide to Solving Complex Problems, Avoiding Unintended Consequences, and Achieving Lasting Results

 Do you wish that your efforts to create social change could have a more powerful impact?

-In in his new book Systems Thinking for Social Change, noted author and consultant David Peter Stroh offers a clear path forward: applying systems thinking principles and tools enables you to achieve greater results with fewer resources in more lasting ways.
+In in his book Systems Thinking for Social Change, noted author and consultant David Peter Stroh offers a clear path forward: applying systems thinking principles and tools enables you to achieve greater results with fewer resources in more lasting ways.

 The book enables nonprofit executives, public sector leaders, corporate social responsibility managers, and social change agents to contribute more effectively to society by helping them understand what systems thinking is and why it is so important in their work.
 It also gives concrete guidance on how to incorporate systems thinking in problem solving, decision making, and strategic planning without becoming a technical expert.